Table of Contents

-- Predictable or overused typefaces – We all know Times New Roman and Arial, they are the default, go-to fonts installed on every computer – be sure to experiment and check out other fonts on the market before taking the easy route.
+Predictable or overused typefaces – We all know Times New Roman and Arial, they are the default, go-to fonts installed on every computer – be sure to experiment and check out other fonts on the market before taking the easy route.

-- Ridiculous font choices – I have genuinely seen serious companies (or what at least attempts to be serious) using ‘professional’ logos attached to Papyrus and Curlz fonts.
+Ridiculous font choices – I have genuinely seen serious companies (or what at least attempts to be serious) using ‘professional’ logos attached to Papyrus and Curlz fonts.

 While it may look great on a mocked-up billboard, how is that business card going to handle Helvetica Neue LT Std 25 UltraLight at 8pt?

-My guide tends to fall with one primary ‘brand typeface’ that can be utilised across all corporate media, then, if they require a tagline for example, using a readable and complimentary typeface can work effectively.
+My guide tends to fall with one primary ‘brand font’ that can be utilised across all corporate media, then, if they require a tagline, for example, using a readable and complimentary typeface can work efficiently.

 Choose balanced and legible typefaces that can both be read at extreme sizes, but also convey the correct message for the brand.

-Even if you’re branding a wine company that only prints their logo on the bottle labels – what happens in a year or two when they decide to get it embroidered on a uniform for staff only to find it will not work?
+Even if you are branding a wine company that only prints their logo on the bottle labels – what happens in a year or two when they decide to get it embroidered on a uniform for staff only to find it will not work?